Moist and Boozy Fruitcake with Rum and Port (a.k.a. Dark Brown Cake)

 - 1/4 cup molasses or cane sugar

-- Confectioners' sugar or Royal Icing, for serving
+- Confectioners' sugar or Royal Icing for Fruitcake, for serving

 At least 2 weeks before you plan to bake the cakes, place prunes, raisins, currants, cherries, citrus peel, candied ginger, rum, and port in a large container with a lid.
 Stir fruit once a day.